 How do I migrate from a NAT instance to a NAT gateway?

-I need to migrate from a NAT instance to a NAT gateway, and I want to be sure that the migration is done with minimal downtime.
+I need to migrate from a NAT instance to a NAT gateway, and I want the migration done with minimal downtime.

 When creating a migration plan, consider the following: